-Each of the above issues have been addressed in comments prepared by the Pennsylvania Alliance of Counseling Professionals (PACP), an organization that, as sponsor of Senate Bill 619, I worked closely with for many years leading up to the passage of that legislation.
-In addition, PACP has provided suggestions for revision of the proposed regulations that would remedy these and other valid concerns.
+Each of the above issues have been addressed in comments prepared by the Pennsylvania Alliance of Counseling Professionals (PACP), an organization that I worked closely with for many years leading up to the passage of the legislation.
+In addition PACP has provided suggestions for revision of the proposed regulations that would remedy these and other valid concerns.
 I find their suggestions to be reasonable and consistent with both the language and the intent of the licensing law.
 I urge the Board to give careful consideration to PACP's comments and suggestions and to eliminate the unnecessary barriers to licensure that the proposed regulations contain.